SOCCER ON-FIELD ORAL COMMUNICATION

 Get up (2) – Tells a teammate or the entire team to move upfield.

 Get up (3) – Requests that the team a.) psychologically prepares themselves for the game, or b.) does not suffer a let-down after having been scored upon.

 Give it – Player is telling a teammate with the ball to go ahead and pass it to the open teammate that he sees.

-I’ve got two — When a defender finds they are marking two players, this tells teammates that someone needs to come back and cover the opponent farthest from the goal of the two.
+I’ve got two, or, Two here – When a defender finds they are marking two players, this tells teammates that someone needs to come back and cover the opponent farthest from the goal of the two.

 Keep playing – The Referee did not blow the whistle, play on.

-Leave (it) — Calls a teammate off the ball, letting him know that you will take it and avoid a collision.
+Leave (Leave it) – Calls a teammate off the ball, letting him know that you will take it and avoid a collision.

 Look left – A teammate from behind is telling the ball handler that there is an open teammate available for a pass on the left.